Trent-Computer-Science-Club-Association/ClubWebsite/README.md

 - `npm run start` - Starts the next.js server in production mode
 - `npm run lint` - Runs the linter
 - `npm run format` - Runs prettier to format code

+## Contributing

+We welcome contributions to this project, however, please note that we do have plans and goals, so please contact us before doing anything that heavily impacts UI or functionality.
+(Fixes always welcome)

+## Contact Us

+- The best way to contact our devs is via Discord, you can join our Discord server [here](https://discord.gg/serea2sPAd).
+- Additionally, you can use the contact us page [here](https://tcsca.ca/Contact).